 Liberia is not exactly a top tourist destination in Costa Rica as it is a quite small city with not that much.
 Because of this, most tourists stay in or near Liberia to be close to the airport on the night they fly in or the night before they fly out.
 Tourists don’t normally use Liberia as a homebase either but as it is close to many attractions, you can stay a couple nights before you fly out to take advantage of its location and do a day trip.
 I’ll write some examples below.

 Most popular option: Stay in Liberia two nights before your flight.
 Use the full day you have in Liberia to do a day trip that you couldn’t fit in the rest of the itinerary.
-Many people like to do the Nicaragua 1 day tour from Liberia ($140 USD per person with a 6 AM pick up time).
-Another popular day tour they can do is Hacienda Guachipelin 1 day tour (30 minutes driving) or Buena Vista Combo Adventure tour (45 minutes driving).
+A popular day tour they can do is Hacienda Guachipelin 1 day tour (30 minutes driving) or Buena Vista Combo Adventure tour (45 minutes driving).
 Some other day trips are Cerro Pelado, Rincon de la Vieja National Park and Rio Celeste.

 Option 2: Use the full day you have to visit attractions in or close to Liberia.
 Some of these are Llanos de Cortes waterfall, the Guanacaste museum, Centro de la Rescate Las Pumas near Cañas, a beer tour at Maderos or Numu, Catarata La Leona in Curubande, Hidden Art Gallery and Costa Rica Wild Art.